-Join Derrick Story for an in-depth discussion in this video Working with highlight recovery, part of Enhancing Product Photography with Aperture.
+Join Derrick Story for an in-depth discussion in this video Working with highlight recovery, part of Aperture: Enhancing Product Photography.

 I'm going to talk a little bit about highlights now.
 We had shadows earlier.
 We'll have highlights now.
 We're very yin and yang.
 We're covering all of the bases here.
 And I'm going to work on this shot.
 So this is the edit 1 version of the shot.
 And we'll just open it up and take a look at what's goin' on here.
 Well, we clearly have some blown out highlights here.
 We can see that with our eyes, and we can also see it on the histogram, look at that spike right there.